abobreshov/linkedInExportTool/faq/index.md

 * Install the extension from [Google Chrome Webstore](https://chrome.google.com/webstore/detail/linkedin-export-tool/kgipmhdegifoehfbbffcfbmpfmbjaiem)
 * Open Linkedin in Chrome
-* Click on “Connections” tab
+* Go to "Connections"/"Any profile"/"Advanced Search"/"Group Members" tab
-* Select connections you would like to export (_if tick off  “select all” connections, please scroll down until the end of the page to make sure all your connections have been downloaded_)
+* Select connections you would like to export (if possible)
-* Click on extension icon (in the right side of chrome address bar) and start the export
+* Click on extension icon (in the right side of chrome address bar) and start the export full or lite export
 * When the download is completed open xml or csv file in Excel

 <hr><a name="question2"/>